DanielAndreasen/SAP-ML/README.md

 Note that there can be other columns, however the first and last have to be wavelength and EW, respectively.

+This is useable in the optical and tested on nearly 600 FGK dwarf stars.
+The wavelengths can be seen in the file called `linelist.lst`.

 ## Get parameters

 ```